 The resolution of an attack as a chain link during the resolution step of combat.
 (See Section 7.6 - Resolution Step)

 Channel

-An label keyword, with an ability that destroys its source if the controlling player cannot put the specified cards at the bottom of their deck at the end of their turn.
+A label keyword, with a triggered ability that destroys its source if the controlling player does put the specified cards at the bottom of their deck at the end of their turn.
 (See Rule 8.4.4)

 Charge